PageDAO/PageDAO-DocSite/docs/faq.md

 # FAQ

-## How do I get PAGE?

-To be able to hold any amount of PAGE, ETH or any other crypto currrency, this is, currencies based on Ethereum Blockchain, you will need a cryptowallet, wich allows you to interact with the Blockchain and all its Decentralized Applications (Dapps), like for example, **Metamask**.

-## What is Metamask?

-Metamask is a **free crypto wallet** that is used as a browser extension.
-Basically it **acts as a "bridge"** between your computer, conventional websites and the blockchain (in this case Ethereum).
-It can be used with **Chrome, Firefox, Edge and Brave** and there are apps for **Android** and **iOS**.

 ## How to create a new crypto wallet with Metamask?

 - ### Step 1: Download and install the app add-on